wraith-wireless/itamae/README.md

 To improve, I also want to parse more info-elements including RSN, TIM and vendor-related as well as provide for 802.1X parsing and possibly parsing of layer 3 if not encrypted.

+Finally, I would also like to look into using a buffer instead of a string to minimize the number of string copies.

 ## 4. ARCHITECTURE/HEIRARCHY:
 Brief Overview of the project file structure.
 Directories and/or files annotated